thruthesky/fireflutter/easy-extension/README.md

 - Test files are under `functions/tests`.
 This test files work with real Firebase.
 So, you may need provide a Firebase for test use.
   - You can run the emulator on the same folder where `functions/firebase.json` resides, and run the tests on the same folder.

+- You may need to add the service account into your environment.
+See the [Deeloper Installation](#developer-installation)

 - To run the sample test,
   - `npm run test:index`